tonymajestro/s3sh/README.md

 ```

 ## Tab completion
 s3sh supports tab completion for available commands.
-It also supports autocompleting directory and folder names.
+It also supports autocompleting directory and file names.